Azure/logicapps/README.md

 If you have questions about Logic Apps, please visit the [MSDN forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=azurelogicapps).

+If you have feedback regarding Logic Apps, such as suggestions for features or other observations, please visit [feedback.azure.com](https://feedback.azure.com/forums/287593-logic-apps).

 ## Connectors
 Samples of custom connectors for Azure Logic Apps.